MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 ***Integration scenarios**: Standalone apps*

 Integrating all features of an existing application into Teams often leads to a forced or unnatural user experience, particularly in larger apps.
 Consider starting with the most impactful features and those that will integrate more naturally into Teams.
-Remember, you can always allow users to launch the main app and access the full set of features offered by the application.
+Remember, you can always allow users to launch the main app and access its full set of features.

 Before you begin any technical work, do some planning for your Teams app: